Traxmaxx/perspective-challenge/README.md

 ```

 Create an env file called `api.env` next to your `docker-compose.yml`.
 This file should contain all necessary environment variables.
 Check .env.example for what is defined as a default and check if that works for you.
+Also make sure to change `NODE_ENV` to `production` for the migrations to run on server start.
+Otherwise you can also migrate manually before starting!